 Communicating effectively in a foreign language can be challenging, but these tips can help you navigate conversations more easily.

-Learn Key Characters
+Get to Know Key Characters

 Language Apps and Translation Tools